Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

-As the computational complexity of mapping bit sequences of each user to a codebook exponentially increases with the message length $B$, CCS-based algorithms are employed in which the bit sequence of each user is divided into $S$ sub-messages \cite{fengler2021non,Shyianov2021Massive}.
-Subsequently, these sub-messages are mapped to pilot codebooks with lower dimensions (see the top part of Fig. \ref{Fig_DivideConq}) to obtain $S$ different pilots.
-Then, pilots are transmitted through $S$ different slots.
-At the receiving end, $K_a$ sub-messages are detected within each slot, and they are then combined (see the lower part of Fig. \ref{Fig_DivideConq}) to form the complete length-$B$ bit sequence for each user.
-To establish connections between these sub-messages, the authors in \cite{fengler2021non} incorporate parity-check bits into each sub-message, while \cite{Shyianov2021Massive} relies on the correlation between channel coefficients of each user in different slots (assuming a quasi-fading channel model).
-Eliminating the necessity for additional parity bits enhances the performance of \cite{Shyianov2021Massive} in comparison to \cite{fengler2021non}.
+In CCS-based algorithms for URA over MIMO fading channels \cite{fengler2021non,Shyianov2021Massive}, the bit sequence of each user is divided into $S$ sub-messages, which are then mapped to codewords in pilot codebooks with lower dimensions to obtain $S$ different pilots, transmitted through $S$ different slots.
+At the receiving end, $K_a$ sub-messages are detected within each slot using the ML \cite{fengler2021non} or hybrid generalized approximate message passing (HyGAMP) \cite{Shyianov2021Massive} technique, and they are then combined to form the complete length-$B$ bit sequence for each user.
+To establish connections among these sub-messages, the authors in \cite{fengler2021non} incorporate parity-check bits into each sub-message, while \cite{Shyianov2021Massive} relies on the correlation between channel coefficients of each user in different slots (assuming a quasi-fading channel model).
+Eliminating the need for additional parity bits enhances the performance of \cite{Shyianov2021Massive} compared to \cite{fengler2021non}.